hassanirshad-1/Hello_SDD/calc/spec.md

 - **As a developer, I want to be able to multiply two numbers, so that I can get their product.**
 - **As a developer, I want to be able to divide one number by another, so that I can get their quotient.**
 - **As a developer, I want to receive a clear error when I try to divide by zero, so that I can handle the exceptional case gracefully.**
+- **As a developer, I want to be able to raise a number to a given power, so that I can perform exponentiation operations for calculations involving growth, decay, or geometric progressions.**

 ## 2. Function Signatures (Python 3.12+)